JMOriggi/AI-Minimax-Algorithm-for-Gomoku/README.md

 ## Algorithm

 Four python scripts: gomoku.py, process.py, main.py and run.py.
 The first two scripts are provided for you to play the game, either against another human player (initiated as an object of the Player class) or against a dummy (RandomPlayer class).
 The main.py implement the AIPlayer class, core of the algorithm, that use a minimax graph algorithm with alpha beta prunning.
 The penalty and reward policy is custom, and can be improved.
-The last script is just used to run the game, by initializing the 2 player we need (human vs human, human vs AI).
+The last script is just used to run the game, by initializing the 2 player we need (human vs human, human vs random, random vs AI, human vs AI).

 For more about the minimax algorithm follow the [link](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning).